ekardian/dryncsnsx/README.md

 The configuration file is `mdialog_conf`, write the paths or your samba shared resources and update the datbase with the option 9 in the main menu of dryncsnsx.

-With your favorite text editor write in a plain text the video file serial (1 by 1 line) or use the file `fcidtxt` and save it.
+With your favorite text editor write in a plain text the video file serial (1 by 1 line) or use the file `fcid.txt` and save it.

     F1
     F2